 Using Time Limits to Plan Your Taxes

-It's in your best interest to file your tax returns at your earliest possible convenience.
-First, you can claim any refund that is due you.
+It's in your best interest to file your tax returns earlier rather than later.
+First, you can claim any refund that is due to you.
 Second, it starts the clock ticking on the three-year statute for audits and the 10-year statute for collections.

-There are unique planning opportunities available to the filer if multiple tax years are involved because refunds that are still allowed under the three-year time limit can be used to pay off other tax debts owed to the IRS or applied to your current year's estimated taxes.
+There are unique planning opportunities available to a you if multiple tax years are involved.
+That's because you can use any refunds the IRS still owes you under the three-year time limit to pay off other tax debts you owe to the IRS.
+You can also apply them to your current year's estimated taxes.